jkeohan/rctr-9-8-20/w09d18/intro-to-testing-in-react.md

 export default flatten;
 ```

-This code does indeed flatten an array and it would return a flattened array
+This code does indeed flatten an array and it would return a flattened array.
+We can even test this out in this [repl](https://repl.it/@jkeohan/algo-flatten-array-2-solutions).

 ```js